 Feel free to top your shrimp stack with chopped green onions and/or cilantro or even extra Sriracha (if you like it really spicy!)

 Check out another one of our favorite lunch ideas: Keto Egg Salad Wraps

-Free Printable Copy of Our Spicy Keto Shrimp Stacks Recipe:
+Free Printable Copy of Our Spicy Keto Shrimp Sushi Stack Recipe: